moubi/blog/content/blog/hoc-vs-hook/index.md

 **`<FormManager />` ensures whatever change is made in the form it will be isolated in that form.** `<Page />` is immune to unnecessary renders.
 You can add up more jsx with no side effects.

 Of course you can always break the useful pattern.
 Imagine updating some `<Page />` related state as a result of form manipulation.
 It will result in additional renders.
-But then, it will be your fault.
+But then, it won't be FormManager's fault.

-Now if your OSS library instead exports component with a render prop you are giving your users the extra flexibility.
-They can consume it directly without being forced to create additional components.
+Now if your OSS library exports component with a render prop instead, your users get that extra flexibility.
+They are no longer forced to create additional components.

 ## <a class="header-link" href="#final-words" id="final-words">#</a> Final words
 **Render props are very useful if you want to isolate part of the jsx and inject some state without introducing side effects to your component.**

 It is common that many render prop implementations are using hooks internally so saying _"it's hooks or nothing"_ would be extreme.
 Hooks support the pattern pretty well and gain the extra flexibility they lack in some situations.
 This is to consider when deciding between one OR the other approach.

 But hey, your OSS library can export both - the wrapper component and the hook.
 That makes working on open source so fun.
-You have greater control.
+You have greater control over decisions.

-What is your answer on the two photos at the top?
+What is your word on the two photos at the top, BTW?

 ## Resources
 The list here is not extensive.
 Some of the topics are more advanced, some are touching just the basics. **You are welcome to add to it.**